 My one caveat to this would be when the logistics of providing feedback becomes a burden to the training flow.

-Integrating data into your coaching interventions
+Integrate data into your coaching interventions

 Great conscious coaching is still a key ingredient to sustained results in training.
 There is no technology available that will be replacing skilled human coaches any time soon.